HammadSiddique/Music-fest/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Musical Fest Website

-> Description the project.
+> This project is about a musical fest website.
+Through this website, users can know everything about the event.

 ## Built With

-- Major languages
+- HTML5
-- Frameworks
+- CSS3
-- Technologies used
+- JavaScript

 ## Live Demo (if available)